Margin Pricing Strategy for Higher Field Service Profit Margins

 Margin pricing is a pricing strategy that starts with determining your desired net profit margin and working backward from there to set prices.
 Sera field service software also boosts operating efficiency by automating repetitive tasks, including scheduling and dispatching.
 Then, add strict cost controls and you’re on the way to profitability you may never have imagined.

-Margin pricing is built into Sera’s field service management software.
+This margin pricing strategy is built into Sera’s field service management software.
 Margin and markup often get confused, so let’s put some numbers down to compare them.

 Margin Pricing Vs. Markup